NOT YOUR GRANDMOTHER'S PIPE ORGAN

-When the instrument is finished it will be the largest church organ in a line between Fort Worth and the California border with 4 manuals (keyboards), 158 drawknobs, 135 speaking stops (sounds) and approximately 4000 pipes in four chambers around the sanctuary.
+The First Pres organ is the largest church organ in a line between Fort Worth and the California border with 4 manuals (keyboards), 158 drawknobs, 135 speaking stops (sounds) and approximately 4000 pipes in four chambers around the sanctuary.
 The frequency range of an organ such as this is 16 Hz (cycles per second) to frequencies well beyond the human range of hearing.
 The maximum range of human hearing is approximately 20 Hz to 20,000 Hz.

 To see the Final Stop List, click here.

 Did You Know...

 “It is estimated that there are approximately 120,000 pipe organs in the world.”